-R.N. gives back to RMHC organization who housed parents 25 years ago
+R.N. gives back to RMHC organization that aided parents 25 years ago

 ATLANTA— Northside Hospital registered nurse, Abigail Guerrero, volunteered on Thursday, March 27th at the Ronald Mcdonald House Charities— a nonprofit organization who housed her parents 25 years ago at a Kansas facility.